Track 12: CT Passenger Stations, B-BO

 BELLE DOCK [> NEW HAVEN1]

-BELLE DOCK JUNCTION [> TIN BRIDGE]
+BELLE DOCK JUNCTION [> MILL RIVER JUNCTION]

 BEERS STATION [> RIDGEFIELD1]